GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

 matrix_awx_enabled: true

-12) Run 'Provision a New Server' again to load up the surveys from matrix_vars.yml
+13) Run 'Provision a New Server' again to load up the surveys from matrix_vars.yml

-12) Uncomment export.sh from toot users crontab.

-13) Run 'Start/Restart all Services' job template, then try and login.
+14) Run 'Start/Restart all Services' job template, then try and login.